AI experts sharing free tutorials to accelerate your business.

 Purpose

 Produce a fully drafted month of dental-practice social content that is calibrated to the practice's specialty mix, patient demographics, service area, state advertising rules, and HIPAA/photography boundaries — not a generic "dental awareness" calendar.
-Output is ready for a front-desk coordinator or outside marketing vendor to schedule with minimal editing: per-platform post mix (Instagram feed, Reels, Stories, Facebook, Google Business Profile, TikTok if applicable), ready-to-paste captions with hashtag sets, visual direction, compliance flags (before/after photo rules by state, named-patient consent status, ADA scope-of-practice claims), and a small metrics block so the practice can tell whether the calendar is working.
+Output is ready for a front-desk coordinator or outside marketing vendor to schedule with minimal editing: per-platform post mix (Instagram feed, Reels, Stories, Facebook, Google Business Profile, TikTok if applicable), ready-to-paste captions with hashtag sets, visual direction, compliance flags (before/after photo rules by state, named-patient consent status, ADA scope-of-practice claims), scheduler-tool export formats, and a small metrics block so the practice can tell whether the calendar is working.

 Pairs with the patient-review-request-workflow skill (review volume feeds GBP authority signals) and the ai-search-visibility-pack skill (service-page GEO content reinforces social and vice versa).
+Consumes review-theme summaries from patient-review-request-workflow (anonymized themes become social posts), service-page FAQ blocks from ai-search-visibility-pack (FAQ stems become Reels and carousel posts), and source-mix tracking from monthly-practice-kpi-report (closes the attribution loop on what's actually working).

 When to Use